fieldtrip/website/development/project/testing_ft_vs_mne.md

 Adjust...
 Full view layout...
 CTF-151
 Windows...
 Show full view

-I had to create a new event list in a text edito
+I had to create a new event list in a text editor

     0 0.000        0   0
     600 1.000        0   1